garyfleming/the-board-whisperer/README.md

 At this point in Agile's lifecycle, many teams have switched to using a Kanban Board.
 Some are simple, three-column trackers; others are considerably more involved.
 Yet, many teams don't know how to stop for a moment and _listen_ to their board.
 It's gently trying to nudge them about the changes that it needs to make them a better team.
 Come along and learn how we can go from simple to just complicated enough, smoothly.

+## Video

+There is a recording of this talk from Agile Cambridge 2018, available: https://vimeo.com/293194017/44e0ac75aa

 ## Build

 The board diagrams are HTML and CSS Grid that live in the boards directory.
 To turn them into images, install webkit2png: